deeplearning4j/deeplearning4j/eigenvector.md

 layout: default
 ---

-# A Beginner's Guide to Eigenvectors, PCA and Covariance
+# A Beginner's Guide to Eigenvectors, PCA, Covariance and Entropy

 Content: